 It is vital that we all know how to administer mental health first aid.
 It is no different than giving an asthmatic their inhaler or a diabetic jelly beans.
 In the case of a person with anxiety it’s about creating a diversion, and is as easy as finding them a favourite, relaxing activity.
 A (crossword or sudoku) puzzle is perfect.
 Actively focusing on it will help them to take their mind off their problem in a helpful and enjoyable way.
 Sitting them down quietly, making them a soothing cuppa and then have fun solving a puzzle is an effective way to manage the episode.

-Build a puzzling mental hub
+Create a puzzling hub

 Clue Detective works with (school and public) libraries and companies to become involved in this endeavour by promoting the puzzling for mental health to their patrons and employees.
 Clue Detective has developed the CUSP (Catch up with Friends to Solve Puzzles) Principle.
 It is about creating a place of refuge and sanctuary for all, and particularly are those who are struggling with mental health issues.
 Meeting friends to solve engaging and absorbing puzzles is an ideal diversion tactic for keeping (anxiety and other) symptoms at bay.

 Puzzlers can access their favourite brainteaser on their device from wherever they are all year round, 24/7.
-They can do this in the library, at home, in a café while enjoying a coffee, standing a platform waiting for a train, or in a park enjoying some fresh air.
+They can do this in the library, their workplace, at home, in a café while enjoying a coffee, standing a platform waiting for a train, or in a park enjoying some fresh air.
 They can be a very important part of a person’s daily health and wellbeing routine; very soon it becomes second nature.

 Activities, such as a regular puzzle club can be run in the library or the staff room to encourage people to venture out, take a break and meet and make new friends.
 Experiencing stress in life is inevitable; it’s just a question of how to manage it.